alesoumac/cvt_bas_2_pas/README.md

 	user@computer:~$ cd ~/project_vb6/src
 	user@computer:~/project_vb6/src$ cb2p \*.frm

-cb2p.py was programmed in Python 3 on Linux, but I think it works in Windows too, with a little difference: maybe you can't use '*.frm' as a parameter, thus you'll need to pass all the 'frm' file names, one by one, at the prompt command.
+cb2p.py was programmed in Python 3 on Linux, but I think it works in Windows too, with a little difference: maybe you can't use the parameter with wildcard (*.frm), thus you'll need to pass all the 'frm' file names, one by one, at the prompt command.